-We are exposed to various market risks including interest rate risks and equity price risks, which may affect our results of operations and financial condition and, consequently, the value of our company.
+We are exposed to various market risks including interest rate risks, foreign currency exchange risks and equity price risks, which may affect our results of operations and financial condition and, consequently, the value of our company.
 We currently do not hedge interest rate exposure or foreign currency exchange exposure.
 We have not used derivative financial instruments for speculation or trading purposes.